btoztas/phonebook-app/README.md

 ## Starting the Project
 There is a `Makefile` present with several handy targets.
 To start the project you should use `make install start`, which will build the project by also running the unit tests and will spin up the containers.
 Once the project is running, you can also use `make system-tests` to run the System Tests.

+The Phone Book app will be running on [http://localhost:8080](http://localhost:8080).

 `Note:` You will need [Maven](https://maven.apache.org/) and [Docker](https://www.docker.com/).